angela-zhang1/usaco/README.md

 # usaco
-A collection of (almost) all of my USACO solutions that I've written in C++
+A collection of all of my USACO solutions that I've written in C++, and one in Python